“I envision our land and people liberated from the shackles of fossil fuel dependence.”Nadine Narindrankura,

 Given the impact that this plant has had on the environment, workers, and health of local families ― many of whom still maintain traditional farming, livestock, and grazing livelihoods ― it’s important that any closure plans for the plant address these four critical issues, not the least of which is ensuring that the plant closes on schedule and doesn’t operate a day longer than necessary:

-1) Paving a path to clean energyNavajo and Hopi youth will need a future they can count on.
+1) Building clean energyNavajo and Hopi youth will need a future they can count on.
 The Navajo Nation is blessed with world-class wind and solar energy resources.
 The closure of NGS offers a once-in-a-lifetime opportunity to use the plant’s existing transmission infrastructure and invest in renewable energy that can compete in today’s markets and provide a strong economic foundation for the Navajo and Hopi far into the future.
 Coal is not economically competitive and whether it goes away next year or sometime in the future, it is still going away.
 The world doesn’t need coal and all the pollution that comes with it, but it does still need energy.

 2) Taking care of families and workers